 - Add onion, celery, apple and pepper and cook for a further 2 mins.

-- Add 1/2 cup of stock and stir.
-Cover and simmer for approx 45 mins, stirring occasionally making sure that the mince does not dry out (adding more stock if needed).
+- Add 1 cup of stock and stir.
+Cover and simmer for approx 20 mins, stirring occasionally making sure that the mince does not dry out (adding more stock if needed).

-- Add a further 1/2 cup of stock and simmer for 30 mins with lid on and then remove lid for 15 mins.
+- Add the remaining stock and simmer for 10 mins with lid on and then remove lid for 15 mins.

-- Towards the end of cooking the mince, add the carrots and potato to a large pan and cover with water.
+- Add the carrots and potato to a large pan and cover with water.
 Bring to the boil, cover and simmer until tender (approx 20 mins)

 - Drain the carrots/potatoes and mash.

-- Melt the butter and milk together and add to the carrots / potatoes and mash until smooth.
+- In a small saucepan, melt the butter and milk together.
+Slowly add to the potato and carrots and mash until smooth

-- Transfer the mince to a oven proof dish (mine was a 1/2 litre capacity)
+- Transfer the ground beef to an ovenproof dish (mine was a ½ litre capacity)